Agiagit/StreamingRAG/README.md

 A live, predictive retrieval system based on RAG: as the user types, the system continuously searches the document collection and, once it is confident enough, answers before the user finishes.

-This is a group final project for our Machine Learning course.
-It builds on our earlier work: a small GPT trained from scratch and a basic Retrieval-Augmented Generation (RAG) prototype.

-## What makes it different

-Standard RAG is request and response: you type a full question, press Enter, and then it retrieves and answers.
-This system does the retrieval continuously, on every keystroke, and decides on its own when it has seen enough to answer.
-The novel part is the timing of the answer, not the retrieval itself.
+While standard RAG is request and response - you type a full question, press Enter, and then it retrieves and answers - this system does the retrieval continuously, on every keystroke, and decides on its own when it has seen enough to answer.

 ## How it works